Fractured Magic: Chapter Fifteen

 Roman sighed, and there was no mistaking the relief in it.
 “Thank you.”

 “I should be the one thanking you,” Maebhe pointed out.
+When he made a face, she quickly added, “Just see if you can stop me.”

-As Roman approached the guard, he tugged up a sleeve and showed the brand on his wrist, the same as the Enforcer girl’s but older, the scar pale and settled into his skin.
+As Roman approached the guard, he tugged up a sleeve and showed a brand on his wrist, the same as the Enforcer girl’s but older, the scar pale and settled into his skin.
 The guard relaxed at the sight, returning his rifle to his side.

 “Where are the other orinians being kept?”
 Roman asked, tone haughty.

-“Why is it so empty?
-Unity’s prison is only meant to be a short layover while prisoners await sentencing, execution, or transfer to a more permanent placement.
-The only exceptions are for crimes with no prevailing jurisdiction, like maritime crime or crimes against Unity.”
+“Why is it so empty?”
+Roman finished.
+“Unity’s prison is only meant to be a short intermission for prisoners awaiting sentencing, execution, or transfer to a more permanent placement.
+The only exceptions are for those who’ve committed crimes with no prevailing jurisdiction, like maritime crime or crimes against Unity.”

 “Kieran!”
-Maebhe called, forgetting to keep quiet.
+Maebhe cried, forgetting to keep quiet.
 She rushed to Kieran’s cell, Kieran meeting her at its iron bars.
 His eyes dropped to her unbound wrists, flicked to Roman and narrowed, then widened again when Roman pulled out Ivey’s lock-picking kit.

 “Where’s Ide?”
 Maebhe asked.